Start off the New Year with a splash!

 - Keep your outer clothing on until you’re ready to get in the water.
 After the plunge, remove wet clothing before getting into dry clothes.

 The Polar Bear Plunge was the first official event of its kind in the Seattle area and has inspired other, similar events throughout the region.
 Janet Wilson, Aquatic Center Coordinator at Meadowbrook Pool, started the event on Jan.
 1, 2003.
-About 300 people participated in that first Polar Bear Plunge, and since then the attendance has soared to more than 1,800 brave bears.
-Like the plunge on Facebook here.
+About 300 people participated in that first Polar Bear Plunge, and since then the attendance has soared to more than 1,900 brave bears.
+Follow the Facebook event here for updates.